VueTorrent/VueTorrent/README.md

 # VueTorrent

 The sleekest looking WEBUI for qBittorrent made with Vuejs!
-Forked from [WDaan/VueTorrent](https://github.com/WDaan/VueTorrent)

 > Vue, qBitorrent, Vuetify